-ABL provides contract manufacturing and laboratory research services to advance leading vaccines and therapies from clinical development to the commercial market.
+ABL is a biotech corporation with headquarters located in Rockville, MD providing contract manufacturing and laboratory research services to advance leading vaccines and therapies from clinical development to the commercial market.
 ABL combines its expertise in translational science together with operational excellence to solve the challenging product development problems that are often faced by our clients as they bring their life-changing technologies to the world.

 ABL’s contract research teams have decades of experience with immunoassays, developing custom assays and panels to support human clinical trials and preclinical animal studies.
 We routinely work with clients to design and run immunogenicity studies, biomarker analyses and other evaluations to better understand the impact of cutting-edge therapies: the mechanism of action, correlates of protection, pharmacokinetic/pharmacodynamics studies and other critical safety and efficacy data.